 You’re all set - get blogging and let me know how you get on!

-A creative individual with a flair for writing.
-Grant flips seamlessly between topics and sectors, as proven through the well-written content found on some of Inspired Works' best websites.
+A creative mind, intelligent, and with a flair for writing.
+Grant flips seamlessly between topics and sectors.